 Wake up with morning throat aches

 Originally Published: March 31, 2006 - Last Updated / Reviewed On: July 23, 2015

 Almost every morning, for a couple of years now, I've woken up with a throat ache and dry mouth, it lasts only a couple of hours but is there any way to prevent it?

-- sleeping with an open mouth
+- Sleeping with an open mouth

-- sleep apnea
+- Sleep apnea

-- acid reflux
+- Acid reflux

-Unfortunately, Alice cannot play the medical detective game to solve this problem, but there are some things you may be able to do.
-If someone sleeps with you during the night, ask them if you snore or sleep with your mouth open.
+How would you determine if you're dealing with any of these issues?
+To begin, if someone sleeps with you during the night, ask them if you snore or sleep with your mouth open.
 If not, you might want to ask a friend or roommate to check in on you while you're asleep.
-Sore throats associated with snoring or sleeping with an open mouth can be treated with one or more of the following methods:
+Sore throats associated with snoring or sleeping with an open mouth may benefit from:

-- use a humidifier in your bedroom
+- Using a humidifier in your bedroom